maltebucksch/maltebucksch.github.io/_projects/game-05-perplex.md

 [Download (Windows)](/downloads/PerplexV1.1.zip)

 You start with a small ship.
-By killing enemies you gain money.
-With the money you buy new equipment and enlarge your ship.
+By killing enemies, you gain money.
+With the money, you buy new equipment and enlarge your ship.

 Awarded with the 3rd place in the ZFX Action, a competition for independent games by the ZFX-game-forum:<br>
 <img src="/images/games/game-perplex-award.png">